Getting Started with Cairo

 Run completed successfully, returning [987]

-To run all the test functions (functions annotated with #[test] inside modules annotated with #[cfg(test)]) you can use the scarb test command:
+You can also execute all the test functions (functions annotated with #[test] inside modules annotated with #[cfg(test)]) by running:

 If the template project is not changed, this should print: